Natasha’s Story

 I had been seeing psychiatric doctors and therapists for over 25 years and was never diagnosed with anything other than anxiety and panic disorder.

-If somebody would've helped me, it might have prevented the events of that horrific day.
-This is not me placing the blame on them; this is me showing how I was failed by a system that was supposed to help me.
+If somebody would've helped me it might have prevented the events of that horrific day.
+This is not me placing the blame on them, this is me showing how I was failed by a system that was supposed to help me.
 I absolutely take full accountability for the actions my body made that terrible day.
-I'm just disappointed in the mental health treatment I received and didn't receive.
+I'm just disappointed in the mental health treatment I received and did not receive.

 Many people including myself have to live with a tremendous amount of grief and trauma caused by my deteriorating mental state.
 This is why education and proper treatment for mental health matters so much.